jamiepratt/clj-oauth2-token-generator/README.md

 ## Options

-Put a config.edn file into the resources directory.
-Use config-sample.edn as example.
+Put a .env file into the top directory.
+Use example.env as example.

 ## Usage

-    $ lein run
+    Jack-in with calva on vscode to deps.edn

 Send your users to the ```/google-oauth``` URL on your server to generate a token.